Trump signs order on police reform, doesn’t mention racism

-WASHINGTON (AP) — Following weeks of national protests since the death of George Floyd, President Donald Trump signed an executive order Tuesday that he said would encourage better police practices.
-But he made no mention of the roiling national debate over racism spawned by police killings of black men and women.
+WASHINGTON (AP) — Following weeks of national protests since the death of George Floyd, President Donald Trump has signed an executive order he said would encourage better police practices.
+But he made no mention of the roiling national debate over racism spawned by police killings of black people.

-He characterized the officers who have used excessive force as a “tiny” number of outliers among “trustworthy” police ranks.
+He characterized the officers who’ve used excessive force as a “tiny” number of outliers among “trustworthy” police ranks.

-“Reducing crime and raising standards are not opposite goals,” he said before signing the order, flanked by police officials.
+“Reducing crime and raising standards are not opposite goals,” he said before signing the order Tuesday, flanked by police officials.

 Trump and Republicans in Congress have been rushing to respond to the mass demonstrations against police brutality and racial prejudice that have raged for weeks across the country in response to the deaths of Floyd and other black Americans.
 It’s a sudden shift that underscores how quickly the protests have changed the political conversation and pressured Washington to act.

-But Trump, who has faced criticism for failing to acknowledge systemic racial bias and has advocated for rougher police treatment of suspects in the past, has continued to hold his ‘law and order.” line.
+But Trump, who has faced criticism for failing to acknowledge systemic racial bias and has advocated for rougher police treatment of suspects, has continued to hold his “law and order” line.
 At the signing event, he railed against those who committed violence during the largely peaceful protests while hailing the vast majority of officers as selfless public servants.

 Trump’s executive order would establish a database that tracks police officers with excessive use-of-force complaints in their records.
-Many officers who wind up involved in fatal incidents have long complaint histories, including Derek Chauvin, the white Minneapolis police officer who has been charged with murder in the death of Floyd.
+Many officers who wind up involved in fatal interactions have long complaint histories, including Derek Chauvin, the white Minneapolis police officer charged with murder in Floyd’s death.
 Those records are often not made public, making it difficult to know if an officer has such a history.

-The order would also give police departments a financial incentive to adopt best practices and encourage co-responder programs, in which social workers join police when they respond to nonviolent calls involving mental health, addiction and homeless issues.
+The order would give police departments a financial incentive to adopt best practices and encourage co-responder programs, in which social workers join police when they respond to nonviolent calls involving mental health, addiction and homelessness issues.

 Trump said that, as part of the order, the use of chokeholds, which have become a symbol of police brutality, would be banned “except if an officer’s life is at risk.”
 Actually, the order instructs the Justice Department to push local police departments to be certified by a “reputable independent credentialing body” with use-of-force policies that prohibit the use of chokeholds, except when the use of deadly force is allowed by law.
 Chokeholds are already largely banned in police departments nationwide.